D1376/D1376/README.md

 # Hi, I'm Shihao 👋

-### 🎓 CS Undergraduate @ University of Essex
+### 🎓 Computer Science Undergraduate @ University of Essex

-> Learning how LLMs are served and squeezed — by re-implementing them from scratch and building small tools along the way.
+> Learning how LLMs are built, served, and optimized by re-implementing core systems from scratch and building small tools along the way.

-I'm a computer science undergrad based in the UK, spending most of my cycles on the **AI infrastructure** stack: inference & serving.
-I learn best by reading good codebases and shipping tiny, focused tools.
+I'm a computer science undergraduate based in the UK, currently focused on the **AI infrastructure** stack, especially inference and serving.
+I learn best by reading high-quality codebases, rebuilding core ideas from first principles, and shipping small, focused tools.

 ---

 ## 🚀 Current Projects

-- 🐍 **[SGLite](https://github.com/D1376/SGLite)** — A lightweight take on SGLang internals — minimal, hackable, easy to read.
+- 🐍 **[SGLite](https://github.com/D1376/SGLite)**: A lightweight exploration of SGLang internals, designed to be minimal, readable, and easy to understand.
-- 🦀 **[llmpk](https://github.com/D1376/llmpk)** — Terminal TUI for comparing LLM models across leaderboards.
-Pulls rankings from Artificial Analysis and Arena (text, vision, code, image/video) with a single keypress.
-Rust + ratatui, no API keys, no browser.
+- 🦀 **[llmpk](https://github.com/D1376/llmpk)**: A terminal TUI for comparing LLMs across leaderboards.
+It pulls rankings from Artificial Analysis and Arena, covering text, vision, code, image, and video models with a single keypress.
+Built with Rust and ratatui.
+No API keys, no browser required.
-- 🎨 **[typora-ink-theme](https://github.com/D1376/typora-ink-theme)** — A clean Typora theme inspired by Kami.
+- 🎨 **[typora-ink-theme](https://github.com/D1376/typora-ink-theme)**: A clean Typora theme inspired by Kami.
 Good content deserves good paper.
-- ⚙️ **[dotfiles](https://github.com/D1376/dotfiles)** — My Neovim / terminal setup, in Lua.
+- ⚙️ **[dotfiles](https://github.com/D1376/dotfiles)**: My Neovim and terminal setup, written mostly in Lua.

 ---